-➤ Braking system: It is very dangerous to drive if your brakes are not working properly.
+Braking system: It is very dangerous to drive if your brakes are not working properly.
 If they do not seem to be working properly, are making a lot of noise, smell like they are burning, or the brake pedal goes to the floor, have a mechanic check them.

-- ➤ Lights: Make sure turn signals, brake lights, tail lights and head lights are operating properly.
+Lights: Make sure turn signals, brake lights, tail lights and head lights are operating properly.
 These should be checked from the outside of the vehicle.
 Brake lights alert other road users that you are stopping and turn signals let them know you will be turning.

 An out-of-alignment headlight may blind other drivers and can shine where it does not help you.
-If you are having trouble seeing at night or if other drivers are constantly flashing their headlights at you, have a mechanic check the headlights. - ➤ Windshield and wipers: Damaged glass can break more easily in a minor collision or when something hits the windshield.
-Have a damaged windshield replaced.
+If you are having trouble seeing at night or if other drivers are constantly flashing their headlights at you, have a mechanic check the headlights.